Imports go at the top

-These are both valid examples of Python syntax and effectively doing the same thing in a slightly different way.
+These are both valid examples of Python syntax and do the same thing in slightly different ways.

 import microbit